 National Inventory of the Collateral Consequences of Conviction

-This national inventory now is supported by a grant to the Council of State Governments Justice Center from the Bureau of Justice Assistance. his project was initially supported by Award No.2009-IJ-CX-0102 awarded by the National Institute of Justice to the Justice and the Criminal Justice Section of the American Bar Association.
+Update: This national inventory now is supported by a grant to the Council of State Governments Justice Center from the Bureau of Justice Assistance. his project was initially supported by Award No.2009-IJ-CX-0102 awarded by the National Institute of Justice to the Justice and the Criminal Justice Section of the American Bar Association.

-Visit the new National Inventory of Collateral Consequences of Conviction website.
+National Inventory of Collateral Consequences of Conviction website.

 Unlike the direct consequences of conviction, such as imprisonment and fines, the indirect — or collateral — consequences of convictions rarely play a prominent role in sentencing or plea negotiations and are often not discussed with the accused.
 These sanctions and disqualifications are automatically triggered by a conviction but are not part of the punishment set out by sentencing or a plea deal.
 Collateral consequences can affect convicted people long after the direct consequences of their conviction have ended and include restrictions on occupational licensing, education, housing, public benefits and property rights.